nashville-software-school/react-hooks/chapters/useContext/README.md

 **Explanation of the Example:**

 In this example, we first create `ThemeContext` using `React.createContext()` with a default value.
 Then we create a dedicated `ThemeProvider` component that manages the theme state and provides both the state and toggle function through context.
 This pattern encapsulates all theme-related logic within the provider component. `MyComponent` uses `useContext(ThemeContext)` to access the theme values, and the `App` component simply wraps its content with `ThemeProvider`.
-When the "Toggle Theme" button is clicked, the `toggleTheme` function from the context updates the theme state, causing all consuming components to re-render with the new theme.
+When the "Toggle Theme" button is clicked, the `toggleTheme` function from the context updates the theme state, causing all consuming components to re-render with the new theme, based on the CSS rules set for the corresponding class in a CSS file.

 ## When to Use